howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 <Instruction>

-To change this, open `index.js` and adjust the instantiation of the `GraphQLServer` as follows:
+To make the above operations possible, open `index.js` and adjust the instantiation of the `GraphQLServer` as follows:

 ```js{4-9}(path=".../hackernews-node/src/index.js")
 const server = new GraphQLServer({